albertogg/albertogg.github.com/content/blog/2014-11-02-debugging-your-vimrc.md

 categories:
 - blog
 date: 2014-11-02T00:00:00Z
-description: Short guide on how to debug your vimrc with Bisectly and finish.
+description: Short guide on how to debug your vimrc with Bisectly and finish
 tag: blog
 title: Debugging your vimrc
-url: /2014/11/02/debugging-your-vimrc/
+slug: /debugging-your-vimrc/
 ---

-tl;dr this is a short guide on how to debug your `.vimrc` and hopefully it will help you find what's making Vim slower or inconsistent.
+> **tl;dr** this is a short guide on how to debug your `.vimrc` and hopefully it will help you find what's making Vim slower or inconsistent.

 A few days ago I added a bunch of new settings to my `.vimrc` that made my motion sluggish.
 This was happening in MacVim and in Vim and it was making me